NeurodataWithoutBorders/nwb_hackathons/HCK06_2019_Janelia/projects/NMRC/README.md

 2. Read select channels that are not continous? e.g [1 3 4]

+Learned: extract one channel by one

 3. search pariticular condition?

 learned: no search across files.

-4. Learned: Keep the spreadsheet for the spatial location ('STN');
+4. Learned: Keep the spreadsheet for the spatial location ('STN') which may be modified across time.

 5. Learned: Use group for utah array, gray matter, dbs et.al

 6. Is it possible to extract data through electrode index?

+Learned: extract one channel by one

+7. Video storage?

+Learned:

+Learned:

+Advanced I/O Storage:

+-- raw data read-only, processed data with a separate file

+-- all time data are stored relative to a single global clock: NWB.session_start_time or

+-- data is ultimately stored in one-dimensional compute memory

+-- compress data

 Pop up: